 From Vitromex's Heritage Wood series, these short tile boards, only 24 inches long and 6 inches wide, more closely duplicate the appearance of shortboard oak flooring.
-Unlike many other wood-look tiles, which are mainly designed for large-scale commercial use, this one is simple, warm, and homey.Continue to 10 of 10 below.
+Unlike many other wood-look tiles, which are mainly designed for large-scale commercial use, this one is simple, warm, and homey.Continue to 9 of 9 below.

 Wenge-Look Tile Plank Flooring

+One of the great benefits of buying plank tile that looks like wood is you can purchase uncommon woods for less than the cost of the real thing.
 The concept isn't applicable when you're looking at inexpensive domestic species like ash or maple.
-But a species like the quite hard wenge (and hard to find in as a solid hardwood vs. the thin veneer atop engineered flooring) is easier to obtain as tile.
+But a species like the quite hard wenge (and hard to find as a solid hardwood vs. the thin veneer atop engineered flooring) is easier to obtain as tile.

 Vitromex is one of a small number of companies certified to produce porcelain flooring.
-This... photo shows their Tzalam line, which has the shape of wood planks in 6" x 36" pieces.
+This photo shows their Tzalam line, which has the shape of wood planks in 6" x 36" pieces.